 Once the height of the lower bracket has been established, adjust the position of the upper bracket so that the mounting flanges are flush with the side of the frame rail.
-It may be necessary to slide the entire assembly fore or aft along the leaf spring in order to provide proper mounting on the frame rail.
-Before marking and drilling the holes for the upper bracket, make sure the mounted height of the air spring is between 7-1/2" and 8-1/4" see Figure "C", and the upper and lower brackets are as parallel as possible.
-Using the mounting holes in the upper bracket as a template, mark the four holes to be drilled in the frame rail with a center punch, then remove the air spring assembly.
-Before drilling the holes, make sure all electrical, brake, and fuel lines are cleared from the path of the drill.
+It may be necessary to slide the entire assembly fore or aft along the leaf spring in order to provide proper mounting.
+Before marking and drilling the holes for the upper bracket, make sure the mounted height of the air spring is between 7-1/4" - 8-1/2" see Figure "C", and the upper and lower brackets are as parallel and high as possible.
+Mark the four holes to be drilled with a center punch using the upper bracket as a template, then remove the air spring assembly.
+Before drilling the holes make sure all electrical, brake and fuel lines are cleared from the path of the drill.
 Damage to lines can be avoided by inserting a piece of wood between the frame rail and any lines in the path of the drill.
-Drill the four holes in the frame rail using a 7/16" drill bit see Figure "A".
+Drill the four holes in the frame rail using a 3/8" drill bit see Figure "A".